hmchen47/DataScience/Notes/p01-Bayesian.md

     + [Python 3 module - PyMC](https://github.com/pymc-devs/pymc)

 + Example 15 -- Drug (cont.): Using WinBUGS to implement Markov chain Monte Carlo methods
-  + using the exact form in Example 10 of the beta-binormial distribution to obtain the predictive distribution of the number of successes in future Bernoulli trials
+  + using the exact form in Example 10 of the beta-binomial distribution to obtain the predictive distribution of the number of successes in future Bernoulli trials
   + the current uncertainty about the probability of success expressed as a beta distribution
   + basic components of the model